inyokaproject/docker-setup/README.md

 Login to Inyoka-Docker Source

-if you don't build the container on your system and have access to the inyoka-contianer repository, you have to login first:
+if you don't build the container on your system and have access to the inyoka-container repository, you have to login first:

 ```
 docker login https://git.ubuntu-eu.org